zachpmanson/notes/notes/Notes/Internet/Fediverse/Fediverse.md

 - [FediDB](https://fedidb.org/), contains stats on server and service popularity
 - [How to Kill a Decentralised Network (such as the Fediverse)](https://ploum.net/2023-06-23-how-to-kill-decentralised-networks.html)
+- [The Fediverse Report](https://fediversereport.com/) a regular news update on fedi

 ![[fediverse-branches.png]]